jnilss87/KafkaSchemaRegistryDemo/KafkaSchemaRegistryDemo/Example1/Readme.md

 ### Step 3.2: View messages in the topic

 Go to the Confluent Cloud UI and view the messages in the topic.
-You will see that the messages are just byte arrays.
+You will see that the messages are in the byte array format.

 ### Step 3.3: Receive messages